 Isn’t this the cutest little tiny iron you’ve ever seen?
 The soleplate is only slightly larger than a quarter!

-Now, there are two models of Clover Mini-Irons: the original Mini Iron and Mini Iron II with adapters.
 The original mini-iron simply comes with a tiny soleplate.
 The Mini Iron II, however, has 5 total compatible iron tips.
 These are awesome!

 These tips include: